Sunday 15 October 2023

 Many of the moon cake recipes online don't contain egg yolk in the ingredient list of the outer pastry, but unless you are allergic to eggs, it adds to the taste, texture and nutritional value of moon cakes.

 For lotus seeds paste moon cakes, it is not necessary to roast the pecan nuts.
-Unless you are making 5-nuts moon cakes, it actually tasted better without roasting after trying out the roasted pecan nuts version.
+After trying out the roasting the pecan nuts, I have found that the moon cakes tasted better without roasting the pecans.
+So unless you are making 5-nuts moon cakes, there is no need to roast the pecans.

-I use olive oil for the red bean paste filling many times and it turned out great.
+I have used olive oil for the red bean paste filling many times and it turned out great.
 One couldn't taste the olive oil at all.
 So the next time I am making lotus seeds moon cakes, I will also use olive oil.

-Lastly, don't be discouraged if the end-product of your first attempt at making moon cakes doesn't look like mine in the pictures.
-It took me a few tries with some practice to reach this stage.
+Lastly, don't be discouraged if the end-product of your first attempt at making moon cakes doesn't look so pretty.
+It took me quite a few tries with some practice to reach this stage.
 I didn't get perfect moon cakes on my first attempt as shown in many other blogs and youtube videos.
 But practice makes perfect.
 So don't give up!

-Many of the recipes I have tried from the internet unfortunately did not succeed.
-This recipe is after some amount of trial and error of testing out different recipes online, finding out what worked and adjusting the recipe accordingly.
+Many of the recipes I have tried from the internet unfortunately were not successful.
+This recipe is developed after some amount of trials and errors of testing out different recipes online, finding out what worked and adjusting the recipe accordingly.

 References: